Oss9935/hustoj/wiki/install_ubuntu16.04.md

 Go on your webbrowser and type localhost in browser's address bar.
 And then you can see main page of hustoj.

+Above site view, You can see login button.

+Just click it and then click again register button.

+register admin account.

 ***